 Acceptance of the Re-Entry Capsule and Retrieval of the Sample Catcher

-The re-entry capsule delivered to Australia by "HAYABUSA2" was cleaned by the sampler team (SMP) and gas was collected inside the sample container.
+The re-entry capsule delivered to Australia by "HAYABUSA2" were cleaned by the sampler team (SMP) and gas was collected inside the sample container.
 They were then transported to ESCuC in Japan and the sample containers were taken out in a clean room.
 A sample container is a vacuum sealed container that contains a sample catcher.
 We, SMP and ASRG, thoroughly cleaned the surface of the container, set it in the container lid opening device, and installed it in CC3-1.
 The sample container is a vacuum container and has a function to protect the sample in the sample catcher from contact with the atmosphere on the earth.
 In the course of this series of work, if the lid of the container was opened even a little, the earth's atmosphere might enter, and the samples might be contaminated.
 However, we were able to introduce the container into CC3-1 safely through careful work.
 After introduction, CC3-1 was placed in a high vacuum atmosphere, the container lid was opened, and the sample catcher was retrieved from the container.

 Sample Recovery from the Sample Catcher